munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 [promises]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

 These are sort of a jacked up wrapper around a callback and an error handler.
 If you think of passing a callback and errorback to a function as a *concept*, a promise is basically a *reification* of that idea.
 It's a first-class object that represents an asynchronous operation.

 I just jammed a bunch of fancy PL language in that paragraph so it probably sounds like a sweet deal, but it's basically snake oil.
 Promises *do* make async code a little easier to write.
 They compose a bit better, so rule #4 isn't *quite* so onerous.

-But, honestly, it's like the difference between being punched in the gut versus punched in the privates.
-Less painful, yes, but I don't think anyone should really get thrilled about the value proposition.
+But, honestly, it's like the difference between being punched in the gut versus being punched in the privates.
+Technically less painful, yes, but I don't think anyone should really get thrilled about the value proposition.

 You still can't use them with exception handling or other control flow statements.
 You still can't call a function that returns a future from